lowRISC/opentitan/hw/ip/rv_plic/doc/dv_plan/index.md

 ---
-title: "RV_PLIC FPV Plan"
+title: "RV_PLIC DV Plan"
 ---

 ## Goals
+* DV:
+  * RV_PLIC is decided to verify in FPV only

+* FPV:
   * Verify all the RV_PLIC outputs by writing assumptions and assertions with a FPV based testbench
   * Verify TileLink device protocol compliance with a FPV based testbench

 ## Current status
 * [Design & verification stage]({{< relref "doc/project/hw_dashboard" >}})